vaksi/barbar/README.md

     - main.go is a root running program to call functions of the cases

 ## Tech Stack
-* Overral Basic Programming leaguage use golang
+* Overall Basic Programming language use golang
 * Datastore with MongoDB
-* Communicaton with HTTP Rest API (for external connection) and GRPC (internal connection)
+* The Communication with HTTP Rest API (for external connection) and GRPC (internal connection)
 * Redis for caching model, for this case cache should be store valid Token

 ## Service Design